mesoneer-ag/camunda-spring-boot-quickstarter/README.md

 # camunda-spring-boot-quickstarter
 Dockerized quick-start template for a Camunda EE Spring Boot process applications with Gradle.

-**Note:** create a *gradle.properties* file in the project folder with you own appropriate variables:
+**Note:** create a *gradle.properties* file in the root project folder with your own appropriate connection variables to get the camunda-bpm-ee artifacts for building the template.
 ```
-CamundaNexusUser="variable"
+CamundaNexusUser="your_username"
-CamundaNexusPassword="variable"
+CamundaNexusPassword="your_password"
 ```